The GDS17 is a study group on the impact of economic policies established in Rome on December 2017 by some academics of Roma Tre and Sapienza.

 The group is intended as a place for discussions and debate, involving professors, researchers, PhD students and experts in an informal and participative way.

 The aim is to gather ideas and proposals and propose together a planning of initiatives (including researches, debates, projects.) to be promoted during the year.

 For the period 2019-2022, the GDS17 is supported by Erasmus + Jean Monnet Project

 For information: firstname.lastname@example.org

-*the virtual coffee break will be held on the platform wonder.me by clicking on the link above.
+*For those who will follow us online, the virtual coffee break will be held on the platform wonder.me at this link.
 Its use is quick and intuitive.
-For those of you who are not familiar with such platform, you can watch this short video tutorial.
+For those who are not familiar with the platform, you can watch this short tutorial.

 16:10-16:50 PhD presentation: What characteristics of politicians affect electoral success?
 Estimates from a new dataset of candidates’ CVs (Gabriele Pinto – Sapienza University of Rome)